mthvedt/qarth/README.md

 ### Roll your own multimethods

-Qarth multimethods dispatch on `qarth.support/h`.
+Qarth multimethods dispatch on the hierarchy `qarth.support/h`.
 Requestors already have `:type` metadata on them.
 So you can roll your own multimethods as follows: